 In general, the design process contains these steps; however, every team will modify the process to their needs and limitations.

 Define the problem: What are you trying to solve?
 What is the timeline?

-Specify requirements: What are necessities for your proposed solution?
+Specify requirements: What are the necessities for your proposed solution?